Hughav92/PhD_Thesis_Obsidian_Vault/Literature Notes/@dastonObjectivity2021.md

 >**1965:** Gerhart S. Schwarz and Charles R. Golthamer publish _Radiographic Atlas of the Human Skull_, embracing both mechanical reproduction and expert judgment in creating composite images.
 >
 >**Late 20th-early 21st century:** The rise of nanotechnology and digital imaging techniques blurs the lines between representation and presentation, shifting scientific focus from depicting reality to manipulating it.
+>
+>This note was generated with the aid of [Notebook LM](https://notebooklm.google/) to help keep an overview while reading.

 %% end notes %%